nigelrobbins/property-management/README.md

 # Property Purchase Report

-To generate a Property Purchase Report, click on the `input_files` folder and then the `Add file` dropdown, select `Upload files` and drag in a zip of the legal docs, finally scroll down and click `Commit changes`.
+To generate a Property Purchase Report, click on the `input_files` folder and then the `Add file` dropdown, select `Upload files` and drag in a zip of the legal docs.
+After the file has finishd uploading, scroll down and click `Commit changes`.

 The workflow will then automatically unzip the legal docs, process the pdfs to extract the required information and generate a word document report that can be downloaded.